-The course follows a full 'design and make' exercise based on a theme and is assessed through a controlled assessment task.
-There is also written examination which covers all aspects of the course including material specific knowledge and understanding and core design principles.
+The course is administered by AQA.
+It follows a full 'design and make' exercise based on a theme set by AQA and is assessed through a Non Examined Assessment task.
+There is also written examination which covers all aspects of the course including material specific knowledge and understanding and designing skills.